JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/quick-documentation-go-doc-comments/index.md

     **How to use:**

-    To see documentation about an element in your code, hover the mouse over the element, or click it and press `Ctrl + Q` on Windows/Linux or `F1` on macOS.
+    To see documentation about an element in your code, hover the mouse over the element or click it and press `Ctrl + Q` on Windows/Linux or `F1` on macOS.
 To open documentation in the _Documentation_ tool window, press `Ctrl + Q`/`F1` twice.
 ---